 PEBA is committed to providing you with easy to understand, useful information about your retirement benefits.
 We also want to help make sure you know how important it is to start planning and saving for a secure financial future now.
 Check out the highlighted resources below to learn more.

-Member Access is the online resource that allows you, as a member of a PEBA-administered retirement plan, to view and update the personal information on file for your retirement account and conduct online transactions such as applying for your service retirement annuity.
+Member Access is the online resource that allows you, as a member of a PEBA-administered retirement plan, to view and update the personal information on file for your retirement account and conduct online transactions such as applying for your service retirement benefit.
 Member Access is safe, secure and available anytime from anywhere you have Internet access.

 Registering for Member Access also enables PEBA to send you important information and updates about your retirement benefits by email.
 We use the well-known and award-winning Constant Contact® service to send our emails to members, but all emails will include PEBA’s logo and other identifying information.